onera/paradigm/training/Python/01_Introduction/introduction.md

 <br/><br/>

-## **ParaDiGM**'s ecosystem at ONERA
+## **ParaDiGM**'s position within the ONERA ecosystem

 <img src="ecosystem.png" width="1000">

 ## Organization

 Work has been carried out to develop the library with a workflow that takes advantage of modern software development tools.
-**ParaDiGM** is available through GitLab for ONERA developers and there is a git repository available for external users.
+**ParaDiGM** is available through [GitLab](https://gitlab.onera.net/numerics/mesh/paradigm) for ONERA users/developers and there is a git repository available for external users.
 We work on making the library available on GitHub.
 Using GitLab allows us to use GitLab CI which is a continuous method of software development.
-At each commit on the repository, it checks whether the library is build and passes the test base without issues.
+At each commit on the repository, it checks whether the library builds and passes the test base successfully.

 <img src="CI.png" width="600">

-The recent increase in the number of developers has made it possible to devote a significant amount of time to developing documentation with Sphinx.
+The recent increase in the number of developers has made it possible to devote a significant amount of time to developing [documentation](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev_formation/index.html) with Sphinx.
-It is still work in progress, so we are more then open to your feedback and contribution !
+This is still a work in progress, so we welcome your comments and contributions!

 <img src="documentation.png" width="600">